Dr John M Hadjiminas MD, DCH, MRCPCH Paediatrician

 4. Strict lacto vegetarians – avoid meat, fish and eggs but eat dairy products.

 Vegans strictly avoid all animal products.
 It is extremely difficult to provide adequate nutrition to a growing child on a vegan diet and it is generally not recommended.
-Children who are raised on a vegan diet should be supervised by a trained dietitian.
+Children who are raised on a vegan diet should be supervised by a trained dietitian at weight loss.

 Vegetarian eating in children must be practiced with care in order to avoid nutritional deficiency.
 Having said that it can be an enjoyable and healthy way to eat and fit in with the family life style.